DIY Seed Paper Favors with Custom Envelope

 STEP 4:

-Next, spread the seeds evenly over the pulp layer and pat them with your hands or pat them with a towel to help them settle into the paper pulp.
+Next, spread the seeds evenly over the pulp layer and pat them with your hands or a towel to help them settle into the paper pulp.

 Distribute the seeds evenly over top of the pulp layer.
 Pat them with your hands or a towel to help them settle into the pulp layer.